-Most—roughly 70%—of Europe’s winter rainfall is brought by extratropical storms, which are steered our way by the westerly North Atlantic jet stream.
+Most—roughly 70 %—of Europe’s winter rainfall is brought by extratropical storms, which are steered our way by the westerly North Atlantic jet stream.
 The wettest winters, such as 2013/14 (Figure 1), are often when Europe is at the receiving end of a veritable convoy of storm systems, the human and economic impacts of which are felt far and wide.

 What can we say about future winters?
 How will anthropogenic climate change impact the jet and, in turn, Europe’s wintertime hydroclimate?
 To find answers, we turn to global climate models that simulate large-scale atmospheric circulation and synoptic-scale weather.
 In principle, these models are no different from those that produce our everyday weather forecasts.
 They’re based on the same physics and dynamics that engender weather.
 Running these models for many decades into the future requires enormous computing resources.
 To make this feasible, compromises must be made, one of which is reducing model resolution.

-An analogy: the sharpness of a digital photograph depends on how many pixels comprise it—in other words, on the camera’s resolution.
-The more pixels; the higher the resolution; the sharper the image.
+An analogy: the sharpness of a digital photograph depends on how many pixels comprise it; in other words, on the camera’s resolution.
+The more pixels, the higher the resolution, and the sharper the image.
 Climate models break down Earth’s atmosphere into three-dimensional pixels called grid cells.
 With a relatively low number of large grid cells (each typically 100–200 km wide), simulated weather systems not only appear pixelated when visualised, but are actually not all that realistic; their flows of air, heat and moisture don’t properly resemble those in the real world.
 This limits our confidence in using these models to make predictions.
 However, developments in high-performance computing have enabled the size of a climate model’s grid cells to be shrunk (to roughly 25 km in our case), thereby increasing their number and enabling the simulation of air flows over mountainous terrain, weather processes, and other aspects of atmospheric variability in more detail.

 In a recent paper published in Journal of Climate, we address two questions.
 Does increasing a model’s atmospheric resolution improve the fidelity of simulated European winter hydroclimate?
 How do high-resolution future projections differ, if at all, from those at low-resolution?
 We compared simulations with low- and high-resolution versions of the same climate model—Met Office’s Hadley Centre Global Environmental Model (version 3) Global Atmosphere 3.0 (hereafter HadGEM3-GA3; Walters et al. 2011)—to establish exactly what the impact of resolution is on the North Atlantic jet and on downstream storm activity and precipitation.
 At the lowest resolution (‘N96’), the latitude-longitude grid is made up of grid cells each 135 km.
 At mid- (‘N216’) and high-resolution (‘N512’), grid cells are each 60 and 25 km, respectively.
 We’ll focus here on how the North Atlantic jet behaves at different model resolutions.